 You never tip your waitstaff.
 You eat food that is probably spoiled because you can’t bear to throw it out.
-You sleep on a mattress you found in a dumpster.
+Furthermore, you sleep on a mattress you found in a dumpster.
 You’re cheap, not frugal!

 Frugal is not the same as cheap.

 The Big Question